 Name and email

-Administrators in Harvest have the ability to change another person’s first and last name, as well as their email address.
+Administrators and Managers with assigned people have the ability to change another person’s first and last name, and Administrators can also change other people's email addresses.
 Some things to note:

 - Updating a person’s name will change their Harvest ID settings and will affect all accounts that person is a part of.
 They’ll receive an email notification that their name has changed, letting them know which Harvest and Forecast accounts are affected.